Hey Kids, Meet John Williams

-In total John Williams has received 5 Academy Awards and 50 Academy Award nominations.
+John Williams has won 5 Academy Awards and received 52 Academy Award nominations.
 He is the second most nominated individual after Walt Disney.

 Star Flight (Star Wars Tribute) for Easy Piano Solo by Andrew Fling

 John Williams | Film Score Music Listening Glyphs